steve4744/WhatIsThis/README.md

 ## Placeholders
 Support for placeholders can be enabled in the config.

 ```
-%whatisthis_blockname% - name of the block
+%whatisthis_blockname%    - name of the targeted block
+%whatisthis_entityname%   - name of the targeted entity
 %whatisthis_resourcename% - name of the providing resource
-%whatisthis_location% - location of block
+%whatisthis_location%     - location of the block or entity
-%whatisthis_locationX% - X coordinate of block
+%whatisthis_locationX%    - X coordinate of the block or entity
-%whatisthis_locationY% - Y coordinate of block
+%whatisthis_locationY%    - Y coordinate of the block or entity
-%whatisthis_locationZ% - Z coordinate of block
+%whatisthis_locationZ%    - Z coordinate of the block or entity
 %whatisthis_version%      - version of the plugin
 ```

 ## Download